 Thanks so much.

 Thank you, Anna.
-Appreciate you calling in.
+I appreciate you calling in.

-I'm sorry.
-I didn't hear clearly the last part of the question.
-If you mind repeating it.
+I'm sorry, I didn't hear clearly the last part of the question.
+If you mind repeating it?

 Sure.
 Just what initial or specific signs of activity are you looking at in the initial patients that you'll be enrolling?

 No, not yet.
-I would say at this point in time, we have addressed the financing of the company with the January financing.
+I would say at this point in time, you know, we have addressed the financing of the company with the January financing.
 And we appreciate that that gave us the ability to not just continue executing against PCNSL, but add the PCNSL program.
 And right now we're focused on generating data in those indications.
-And of course, what we'd love to be able to do with additional resources is add AML into that same mix and take the next step, because the next step in AML would be a registrational study.
+And, of course, what we'd love to be able to do with additional resources is add AML into that same mix and take the next step, because the next step in AML would be a registrational study.
 At some point in time, Could a partnership make sense?
 Absolutely.
 We have discussions just as every biotech company does.
-But right now, our goal is to use the resources from the financing that we've gained to continue to push forward both on the registrational study and on the new study in CLL, and hopefully be able to continue this success with data that we've seen so far.
+But right now, our goal is to use the resources from the financing that we've gained to continue to push forward both on the registrational study and on the new study in CLL and hopefully be able to continue this success with data that we've seen so far.

 Thank you very much.